CarlosHe/duck/README.md

   </a>
 </p><br>
 <p align="center">
-  <b>Duck</b> is a database migration tool.
+  <b>Duck</b> is a database migration framework.
 Manage your database by creating incremental SQL changes or Delphi functions.
 </p><br>